 All-natural cleaning products for your family

-In order to avoid those risks and dangers of conventional cleaning products, it’s best to only use all-natural, non-toxic cleaning products in the home.
+In order to avoid those risks and dangers of conventional cleaning products, it’s best to only use all-natural, non-toxic baby safe cleaning products in the home.
 After all, natural products are free of harmful chemicals which could poison, irritate or harm your child, right?
 And “biodegradable” means the product will break down and not leave toxic residue in the home.

 Unfortunately, that’s not quite true.
 Greenwashing, which can be defined as making unwarranted claims of environmental friendliness and sustainability to gain market share, is very common.
 Claims such as “natural”, “green” or “biodegradable” aren’t regulated, so trusting the manufacturers’ word alone is not wise.
 Only looking at the list of ingredients will tell you what might lurk in the product.